Derrick Carter: Later years

 Carter rarely gives extensive interviews and has kept a low profile since his rise to fame.
-He ran a record label named Classic Recordings that (as planned ten years before) ceased to exist after its hundredth release.
-The 12 inches start at CMC100 and run backwards, the LPs & CDs start at CMC100 and run forwards.
+Before establishing the groundbreaking record label Classic Recordings in 1995 with Luke Solomon and Chez Damier, Carter experienced a series of setbacks with other label ventures.
+Classic Recordings, renowned for its unique catalog numbering system, starting at number 100 and counting down, became a symbol of innovation and resilience in the music industry.
 Carter's DJ sets are firmly rooted in black music of the 1970s, frequently giving nods to old school disco, soul and jazz.

 As a remixer, he has worked for a diverse range of artists including The Beloved, The Human League, Ricky Martin, Boris Dlugosch, Modjo, DJ Sneak and Röyksopp.
 After a brief hiatus, he returned to production, remixing artists such as Rosie Brown and Truman Industries.

 In 2006, Carter was named No. 53 in the 100 Most Famous Chicagoans according to a survey (relying mostly on Google hits) by the free weekly newspaper, Newcity.
 Other house music artists making the cut included Felix da Housecat (No. 21) and Frankie Knuckles (No. 41).